IN LOVING MEMORY OF

 He is survived by three generations:

-His children, Bradley Stone, Larry Stone, and Sandra Lauk,
+His children, Bradley Stone, Larry Stone, and Sandra Lauk.

 In honor of Philip’s deep love for animals, memorial contributions may be made by planting a tree (for animal shelter) or by feeding, rescuing, or taking in a homeless animal in need.

-PHILIP STONE will be remembered for his service, his skill, his spunk and the “unmistakable spark” that made him who he was…..
-Please feel free to share your colorful “Phil memories” in the comments below for all to enjoy and reminisce together.
+PHILIP STONE will be remembered for his service, his skill, his spunk and the “unmistakable spark” that made him a truly unique, no-nonsense kind of guy that the world could use more of.
+He will be missed!

 To order memorial trees or send flowers to the family in memory of Philip A. Stone, please visit our flower store.